buildbot/buildbot/master/docs/manual/configuration/properties.rst

 .. note::

-    Config errors with Renderables may not always be caught via checkconfig
+    Config errors with Renderables may not always be caught via checkconfig.

 .. index:: single: Properties; Transform